Carlos Casares Mouriño: Political involvement

 Carlos Casares was part of Galician political life during the years of the democratic transition to democracy after Franco's death.
 He was one of the instigators of a manifest called Realidade Galega (Galician reality), whose objective was achieving a Statute of Autonomy for Galicia similar to that of Catalonia and the Basque Country.
 Carlos Casares and his friend and partner Ramón Piñeiro were therefore at the forefront of Galician politics at the time.
 This is why both of them were included as independents in the Spanish Socialist Workers' Party's political candidatures and became members of the first Galician Parliament in 1981.

 In the Parliament, both made a great effort to create a language policy for Galicia, with the Language Policy Act being passed in 1983.
 A new institution called Consello da Cultura Galega (Galician Culture Council) was also created that year as a result of their work.
 However, his political involvement did not meet his expectations and he did not run again for election.
 He thus focused just in cultural work and he became chairman of Consello da Cultura Galega between 1996 and 2002.
 He also directed Galaxia publishing group (1986–2002) and Grial magazine.

-In the 90's, Carlos Casares travelled along the world and got involved in a large amount of conferences and gatherings.
+In the 90s, Carlos Casares travelled along the world and got involved in a large number of conferences and gatherings.
 He attended PEN International congresses held in Maastrich, Toronto and Santiago de Compostela, was part of the Literarisches Kolloquium in Berlin and taught Galician language around the world, in cities like New York.

 Carlos Casares died on 9 March 2002 due to a cardiac crisis.